adambedenbaugh/boomi_cicd/README.md

 pipeline.
 It will parse a release.json file, check if a package has been created, if not create one, and check if the package has been deployed, if not deploy it.

 The environment varialbes below must be set.
-The execution must also be set a release file by either adding a command line arguments (-r) or by defining the file with an environment varialble.
+A release file can be defined by either adding a command line arguments (-r) or by defining the file with an environment varialble (BOOMI_CLI_RELEASE_FILE).

 ```bash
 # Example of setting a release file with a command line argument